Gambiit/mcp3008.js/README.md

 ## Raspberry SPI interface

-See http://elinux.org howto activate SPI on raspberry (with raspbian OS). use MOSI MISO and SCLK gpio pins. select CE0 or CE1 with the edit node to adress two mcp3008.
+See http://elinux.org howto activate SPI on raspberry use MOSI MISO and SCLK gpio pins. select CE0 or CE1 with the edit node to adress two mcp3008.